 Remote working can mean organisations have to put in place stricter security measures, perhaps addressing, among other things, the ability to print or download at home.

 Employees will usually be expected to read and understand a data protection policy and it’s important for employers to provide training on these key issues.
 British Airways and Facebook, for example, have recently been subject to large fines for related breaches.
+We discuss the British Airways breach in more detail here.

 Think about enacting mock data breaches on a regular basis.
 This can help keep GDPR at the forefront of employees’ minds, as well as identifying where changes may be needed.
 Whenever policies need to be updated, you should make sure refresher training is given to relevant staff.
 You should also offer detailed development training to people who work on the data management frontline.